fsdfdfgdfghSD/ewe-top/README.md

 # ewe-top
-etop - A very simple table of processes designed for simplicity.
+etop - A very simple table of processes designed to be simple.